Templated Outputs

 4. Select your desired template from the download menu

-The templated report may be downloaded as either an editable docx file, or a generated pdf report.
+For docx template files, the templated report may be downloaded as either an editable docx file, or a generated pdf report.
+For xlsx template files, the templated report can be downloaded as an editable xlsx file.

 Configuring a Destination